 How often do you hear, “Mommy, are you happy?” or “Mommy, are you mad?”
-This is a sign that you child is knows that your attitude will effect the way you love them at moment.
+This is a sign that your child knows that your attitude will affect the way you love them at the moment.
 How affectionate, how patient, how forgiving, how understanding will you be?
 I am ashamed to say this was not uncommon in my house for years (and still pops up from time to time even now).
 So how do we change this?

 How do we go about loving our littles WELL?!

-We love them they way Jesus loves us –
+We love them the way Jesus loves us –

-not because of what we do, but because of who we are and who belong to.
+not because of what we do, but because of who we are and who we belong to.

 We are His.